Tkach, WCG and UCG

 This is how he lead the brethren astray!

-As we have seen, Joseph Tkach claimed the WCG corporate ladder by supporting Stan Rader and then knew exactly when to get off the Rader bandwagon.
-He then hitched himself to Aaron Dean who was HWA’s Personal Assistant.
-Joseph was advised by his friend Herman Hoeh and knew how to play office politics with the best of them.
+As we have seen, Joseph Tkach climbed the WCG corporate ladder by supporting Stan Rader and then knew exactly when to get off the Rader bandwagon.
+Joseph was advised by his friends Herman Hoeh and Aaron Dean, and knew how to play office politics with the best of them.

 Herbert, suspicious of Tkach; then insisted that Joe keep the HWA team of executives and Joe agreed.
 After the death of HWA, Tkach began to replace the HWA team with his own people and this consolidation of power took a little time and the significance of the personnel changes was not understood until later.
 It was not until 1989 that the full Tkach team was in place.

-Brethren the exact same thing has been going on in UCG for the past four years!
+Brethren the exact same thing has been going on in UCG for years!

 THIS WAS ALL A GRADUAL PROCESS AND PEOPLE WERE CONSTANTLY TOLD THAT THEY WERE COMING MORE INTO LINE WITH THE LOVE OF GOD AND THAT BLEMISHES WERE BEING REMOVED AS THEY WERE BEING PERFECTED.